meganz/s4-specs/README.md

 </td>
 <td align="left">

+Returned if:
-Returned if the  `Content-MD5`  header is missing.
+    1. Neither the  `Content-MD5`  nor  `x-amz-checksum-*`  header is present in the request.
+    1. More than one  `x-amz-checksum-*`  header is present in the request.
+    1. The algorithm type specified in the  `x-amz-checksum-*`  header is invalid.
+    1. The value of the  `x-amz-checksum-*`  header is invalid.

 </td>
 <td align="left">